Jessie Wallace

 Karen Jane Wallace (born 25 September 1971), known professionally as Jessie Wallace, is an English actress.
 She made her acting debut in the television police series The Bill and rose to prominence for her role as Kat Slater on the BBC soap opera EastEnders (2000–2005, 2010–present).
-For her portrayal of Kat, she has won seventeen awards including Most Popular Newcomer at the National Television Awards and the British Soap Award for Best Newcomer in 2001, Most Popular Actress at the National Television Awards in 2003 and the British Soap Award for Best Actress in 2011.
-She also portrayed the role of Pat Phoenix in the BBC Four television film The Road to Coronation Street, for which she was nominated for the 2011 BAFTA TV Award for Best Supporting Actress.
+For her portrayal of Kat, she has won seventeen awards, including Most Popular Newcomer at the National Television Awards and the British Soap Award for Best Newcomer in 2001, Most Popular Actress at the National Television Awards in 2003 and the British Soap Award for Best Actress in 2011.
+She also played Pat Phoenix in the BBC Four television film The Road to Coronation Street, for which she was nominated for the 2011 BAFTA TV Award for Best Supporting Actress.

 Early life

-Karen Jane Wallace was born on 25 September 1971 in the London Borough of Enfield to James Wallace, a telecommunications engineer and his wife Annette (née Leach), a secretary.
+Karen Jane Wallace was born on 25 September 1971 in the London Borough of Enfield to James Wallace, a telecommunications engineer, and his wife Annette (née Leach), a secretary.
 Wallace is of Irish ancestry, by way of Cork and Dublin.
-Her parents divorced when she was aged three and she and her sister were raised by their father; however, she would see her mother at weekends.
+Her parents divorced when she was aged three, and she and her sister were raised by their father; however, she would see her mother at weekends.
 She adopted her stage name after her late grandmother.